Packet Tracer: Overview

 Packet Tracer can be run on Linux, Microsoft Windows, macOS.
 Apps for mobile operating systems like Android and iOS were also available.
 Packet Tracer allows users to create simulated network topologies by dragging and dropping routers, switches and various other types of network devices.
 A physical connection between devices is represented by a 'cable' item.
-Packet Tracer supports an array of simulated Application Layer protocols, as well as basic routing with RIP, OSPF, EIGRP, BGP, to the extents required by the current CCNA curriculum.
+Packet Tracer supports an array of simulated Application Layer protocols, as well as basic routing with RIP, OSPF, EIGRP, and BGP to the extents required by the current CCNA curriculum.
 As of version 5.3, Packet Tracer also supports the Border Gateway Protocol.

 In addition to simulating certain aspects of computer networks, Packet Tracer can also be used for collaboration.
 As of Packet Tracer 5.0, Packet Tracer supports a multi-user system that enables multiple users to connect multiple topologies together over a computer network.
 Packet Tracer also allows instructors to create activities that students have to complete.
 Packet Tracer is often used in educational settings as a learning aid.
 Cisco Systems claims that Packet Tracer is useful for network experimentation.